Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Problem formulation for local end users

 We denote $N = \{1,2,\dots,|N|\}$ as the set of local end users and $\mathcal{H} = \{1,2,\cdots,H\}$ as the set of receding horizons.
 For each receding horizon $h \in \mathcal{H}$, the optimisation model is solved for a one-day lookahead horizon, where the corresponding set of time intervals is given by $\mathcal{T} = \{1,2,\cdots,T\}$.
 The optimisation model of the end users for each receding horizon $ h $ is formulated as follows:

 where $\mathbf{\Psi_{n,h}} = \{x_{n,h,t}, x^+_{n,h,t}, x^-_{n,h,t}, \phi_{n,h,t}, \delta_{n,h,t}, G^\text{s}_{n,h,t},$ $x^{\text{grid}}_{n,h,t}, C_{n,h,t}\}$.
-The objective function in \eqref{eqn:min_uti_pro} aims to minimise the electricity cost and the discomfort incurred from the load shifting activities.
-Unlike conventional retailers that bundle electricity prices with network charges \cite{bundletariff}, end users who opted for RT wholesale market prices often see a more transparent cost breakdown \cite{amberelectric}.
-In our model, the electricity cost is broken down into three components, namely energy usage charges, network import charges, and network export charges as specified by the first three terms in \eqref{eqn:min_uti_pro}.
+The objective function in \eqref{eqn:min_uti_pro} aims to minimise the electricity cost and the discomfort incurred from load shifting activities.
+Unlike conventional retailers that bundle electricity prices with network charges \cite{bundletariff}, end users who opt for RT wholesale market prices often see a more transparent cost breakdown \cite{amberelectric}.
+In our model, cost of electricity is broken down into three components, namely energy usage charges, network import charges, and network export charges as specified by the first three terms in \eqref{eqn:min_uti_pro}.
 Although solar PV export is generally encouraged, reverse power flow can lead to over-voltages and congestion in distribution network feeders with high uptake of PV.
 For this reason, the network export charge, $\lambda^{\text{Exp}}_{h,t}$, in our model can be configured to positive or negative values, depending on the DNSP, to discourage or encourage solar export, respectively \cite{AusrgidCBStariff}.
 The quadratic discomfort function in \eqref{eqn:pro_discomfort} is a descending convex function that captures the loss aversion behaviour of end users.
 When they decrease consumption from their expected value, i.e., $x_{n,h,t} < \hat{x}_{n,h,t}$, the function generates a positive discomfort value.
 Conversely, when end users increase their consumption, they experience negative discomfort, implying a state of satisfaction.
-However, a specific amount of negative deviation from $\hat{x}_{n,h,t}$ would result in a higher discomfort compared to the comfort value gained for the same amount of positive deviation from $\hat{x}_{n,h,t}$.
-This illustrates the asymmetry in psychological behaviour to loss and gain, which is central to loss aversion.
-In addition to expected consumption, the discomfort function in \eqref{eqn:pro_discomfort} incorporates external factors, represented by a time-varying price elasticity and a price reference, $\lambda^{\text{Ref}}_h := \max\{\lambda^{\text{RT}}_{h,t} + \lambda^{\text{Imp}}_{h,t}| t \in \mathcal{T}\}$.
+However, a specific amount of negative deviation from $\hat{x}_{n,h,t}$ would result in greater discomfort compared to the comfort value gained for the same amount of positive deviation from $\hat{x}_{n,h,t}$.
+This illustrates the asymmetry in psychological behaviour with respect to loss and gain, which is central to loss aversion.
+In addition to expected consumption, the discomfort function in \eqref{eqn:pro_discomfort} incorporates external factors, represented by a price reference, $\lambda^{\text{Ref}}_h := \max\{\lambda^{\text{RT}}_{h,t} + \lambda^{\text{Imp}}_{h,t}| t \in \mathcal{T}\}$, and a time-varying price elasticity.
+In \cite{price2020zsuzanna}, empirical evidence suggests that the price elasticity of residential electricity consumption is relatively low, with $|\beta_{n,h,t}| < 1$.